awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/create_deploy_NET.container.console.md

 ### Environment Properties<a name="dotnet-console-properties"></a>

 The **Environment Properties** section lets you specify environment configuration settings on the Amazon EC2 instances that are running your application\.
 These settings are passed in as key\-value pairs to the application\.
+Use `System.GetEnvironmentVariable` to read them\.
+Identical keys can exist in both `web.config` and as environment properties\.
+Use the `System.Configuration` namespace to read values from `web.config`\.

 ```
 NameValueCollection appConfig = ConfigurationManager.AppSettings;